SHEMNDARONGUGI/SHEMNDARONGUGI/README.md

 ## 🧭 Professional Summary

-🎓 Computer Science student with strong foundations in software engineering
-🚀 Focused on building scalable, efficient and maintainable systems
-🌐 Backend-leaning developer experienced in Django and MERN stack
-⚙️ Strong workflow discipline using Git, Linux and modern tooling
-📚 Actively deepening knowledge in DevOps and system design
-🤝 Thrive in collaborative environments and continuous learning cultures
+🎓 Computer Science student with strong foundations in software engineering 🚀 Focused on building scalable, efficient and maintainable systems 🌐 Backend-leaning developer deepening expertise in Django and MERN stack ⚙️ Strong workflow discipline using Git, Linux and modern development tooling 📚 Continuously expanding knowledge in backend architecture, DevOps and system design 🤝 Thrive in collaborative environments, open-source learning and continuous improvement

 ---